Fall 2015 Enrollment

 America’s 100 Best College Buys

 Yellow Ribbon Program for veterans

 U.S. News & World Report Top 20 Online Bachelor’s Programs

 Liberal Arts Core

-The Liberal Arts Core curriculum, completed by all students pursuing a bachelor’s degree, is designed to ensure graduates have a basic understanding of human history, culture and relationships, the arts, literature, mathematics and natural sciences.
+The Liberal Arts Core curriculum, completed by all students pursuing a bachelor’s degree, is designed to ensure that graduates leave with a basic understanding of human history, culture and relationships, the arts, literature, mathematics, and the natural sciences.
 The curriculum pushes students to reflect upon these in terms of a Christian vision of life.

 |International Student Organization||x|

 Freshman Seminar is a one-hour course taken by freshmen based on their academic major that helps orient students into the university experience.

 The most academically distinguished students have the option to enroll in the Honors Program, which combines academics with a variety of cultural and social activities.